andersonandrei/mac0470/README.md

 - INET Framework examples :

-	"There is a description page to the possible contributions : https://inet.omnetpp.org/HowCanYouHelp.html
+	There is a description page to the possible contributions : https://inet.omnetpp.org/HowCanYouHelp.html
-	And there is a topic : "
+	And there is a topic :

 	"As a researcher:

-    When you review/validate models to be used for your project (advised!), share your findings Contribute your improvements and the models you write"
+    When you review/validate models to be used for your project (advised!), share your findings Contribute your improvements and the models you write".

 Information about te INET Framework repository:
 - Commits: 8787